- Course Registration Guide

 (Grade 10; Semester; .5 credit)

-Historia 10 focuses on fundamental issues of Argentine History of the 20th century and the beginning of the 21st, aiming to arrive at a global understanding of the political, social, economic and cultural history of the country.
-Students will be introduced to historical thinking and led to develop a critical perspective, in order to facilitate the analysis of the historical processes that will be studied during the subject.
+Historia 10 focuses on fundamental issues of Argentine History of the 20th century and the beginning of the 21st, aiming to promote a global understanding of the political, social, economic and cultural history of the country.
+Students are expected to apply historical thinking to develop a critical perspective of topics, in order to facilitate the analysis of the events and processes that will be studied.
 The class is taught online in English, asynchronously, and students are expected to work individually on weekly research projects.

 IB History SL